skyydog1/avatarRealmsCollide/README.md

 # Avatar Realms Collide data and reverse engineering

-This is a log of cleaned data from mobile game Avatar Realms Collide

-Data was extracted directly from bluestack files using Android Debug Bridge
+This repository documents research and analysis of publicly available extracted data from the Android version of Avatar Reamls Collide.
+The data was gathered through inspection of app files in the Android environment.

 # Usage